yiisoft/yii2/docs/guide/tutorial-standalone-actions.md

 4. The controller pipeline tries to resolve a `<X>Controller` with a matching `actionXxx` method.
 5. If no controller method matches, the standalone-action pipeline tries `<X>Action` under `actionNamespace`.

-Because controllers always win when both could handle the same route, existing applications can adopt the pattern feature by feature.
-Migrate one slice; leave the rest on controllers.
+Because ambiguous matches now raise `InvalidConfigException`, existing applications can still adopt the pattern feature by feature, but overlapping controller/standalone routes must be disambiguated explicitly.
 There is no global switch.

 ## Scaling to N slices